Fracton Models on General Three-Dimensional Manifolds: X-cube Model on Generic Lattices

 Before we turn to the notion of total foliation, we first note the existence of a somewhat anomalous lattice construction that defines an X-cube model on any 3-manifold $M$.
 We choose the leaves of the cellulation to be contractible small spheres placed randomly or periodically throughout $M$.
 As explained above, a lattice is formed by placing vertices at the intersection of three spheres and edges along the intersection of two spheres.
 As long as the spheres are packed closely enough that each sphere intersects with several other spheres, this construction defines a lattice in $M$.
 The X-cube Hamiltonian on this lattice generalizes \eqnref{eq:H}, with three cross terms at each vertex $v$ and a $B_c$ term for each 3-cell.
 The operator $B_c$ is a product of $X$ operators over the edges of the 3-cell $c$.

+This construction allows the X-cube model to be defined on any manifold.
+However, the resulting model can have fully mobile deconfined point excitations, and a constant GSD of 8 on the 3-torus.
+Thus we conclude that the model can exhibit conventional 3+1D $\mathbb{Z}_2$ gauge theory topological order rather than fracton order.
+We have numerically verified a GSD of 8 for a 3-torus covered with spherical leaves of radius 0.46 centered at points of an FCC lattice (see \sfigref{fig:logicalSpheres}{a-b}).
+We used the method equivalent to the one described in Appendix B of \refcite{MaLayers}.
+The unit cell in this configuration contains 48 links.
+By enumerating the 48 links in a unit cell and inputting the complicated stabilizer Hamiltonian into the algorithm, we identify a ground state degeneracy of 8.

+The 8-fold GSD can be understood by considering the string and membrane logical operators acting on the topologically protected ground space.
+A membrane and string operator is shown in \sfigref{fig:logicalSpheres}{d-e}.
+The membrane operator is a product of $X$ operators on the blue edges, whereas the string operator is a product of $Z$ operators on the red edges.
+These operators commute with the Hamiltonian, but anticommute with each other, and therefore describe one qubit in the degenerate ground state Hilbert space.
+90 degree rotation gives the two other pairs of these operators.

-Although this construction allows the X-cube model to be defined on any manifold, the resulting state exhibits conventional 3+1D $\mathbb{Z}_2$ gauge theory topological order rather than exotic fracton order.
-An example of the membrane and string logical operators acting on the topological ground space are shown in \figref{fig:logicalSpheres}.
-The 3-cell excitations lying at the ends of open string operators (red in \sfigref{fig:logicalSpheres}{c-d}) are deconfined toric code charges on this lattice.
-This is a surprising result because excitations of the 3-cell operators on a cubic lattice are immobile fractons.
-Cross operator excitations lie along the boundary of open membrane operators (blue in \sfigref{fig:logicalSpheres}{c-d}).
-These excitations are analogs of 3+1D toric code flux loops.
+The deconfined point-like charges of the model correspond to 3-cell excitations lying at the ends of open string operators (as in \sfigref{fig:logicalSpheres}{b}).
+These particles are fully mobile because the corresponding string operators can bend without creating additional excitations.
+This is a surprising result, as excitations of the 3-cell operators on a cubic lattice are immobile fractons.
+Conversely, violations of the cross operators lie along the boundary of open membrane operators (shown in blue in \sfigref{fig:logicalSpheres}{d-e}).
+These excitations correspond to flux loops of the 3+1D $\mathbb{Z}_2$ gauge theory.
+Hence, we see that both the fractional excitations and logical operators match those of 3+1D $\mathbb{Z}_2$ gauge theory.
+Other arrangements of spheres may also result in the 3+1D $\mathbb{Z}_2$ gauge theory.

-Thus, a different approach must be considered to construct lattices that preserve the fracton order.
+Thus, a different approach must be considered to construct lattices whose X-cube constructions realize fracton order.
 Since dimension-1 and dimension-2 particles are constrained to move within individual leaves, extended dimension-1 and dimension-2 particles and a robust ground state degeneracy that scales subextensively with system size can be realized only in the presence of leaves that are non-locally embedded in the 3-manifold.
 This consideration motivates the following section.